aaronbhatti-tech/aaronbhatti-tech/README.md

 ## ✨ Fun Facts

-- The Legion of Doom was my favorite WWF wrestling team.
+- The Legion of Doom were my favorite WWF wrestling team.
 - As a kid, I aspired to be a professional football player.
 - I enjoy building things and have even built my own PC from scratch.